Call for Papers

 Authors wishing to participate at the conference must register individually.
 Each accepted paper will be assigned one oral presentation in the program.
 Only papers actually presented at the Conference shall be included in the conference publications and be eligible for inclusion in the IEEE Xplore Digital Library.

-Paper submissions for IEEE ISTAS 2018 will follow a single stage review and acceptance process, should align with at least one of the topics listed above, be 4000 – 5000 words max. on up to 6 pages, must be submitted in Word format (.doc) using the ISTAS submission form, and must comply with the IEEE format and specifications as described in the ISTAS 2018 Paper Template.
-Authors of accepted papers are required to submit the final updated camera-ready manuscript using the submission form by the Final Paper Submission deadline.
+Paper submissions for IEEE ISTAS 2018 will follow a single stage review and acceptance process, should align with at least one of the topics listed above, be 4000 – 5000 words max. on up to 6 pages, must be submitted in Word format (.doc), and must comply with the IEEE format and specifications as described in the ISTAS 2018 Paper Template (include hyperlink to http://sites.ieee.org/istas-2018/files/2018/04/IEEE_ISTAS_Paper_Template.doc).

 Acceptance/rejection of full papers is based on blind peer review by the ISTAS 2018 Technical Program Committee.
 Please ensure that no contact details are provided within the text or properties of the document when submitted.
 These are to be added by the authors to the final version of accepted papers submitted for presentation at the conference and inclusion in the IEEE Xplore Digital Library.

-Each accepted paper will be allotted 15-20 minutes in the Conference program for authors to give an oral presentation of the paper and to respond to any questions or comments from the audience.
-Corresponding PPT presentations should be submitted using the ISTAS submission form by the above deadline.
+Each accepted paper will be allotted 15 minutes in the Conference program for authors to give an oral presentation of the paper and to respond to any questions or comments from the audience.
+A PPT template will be sent to presenters in the program in late September.
+The final PPT should be submitted by email to email@example.com by 02 November.

 |Panel, Tutorial and Workshop proposal deadline||16 June 2018|